 I taped it, of course.
 It’s a fantastic album, full of sparse, brooding melodies, smoky vocals and Kim Deal’s distinctive basslines.
-Having never heard The White Album at this point and had no idea it was a Beatles’ track.
+Having never heard The White Album at this point I had no idea that Happiness Is A Warm Gun was a Beatles track.

-But the middle section (“I need a fix”/”Mother Superior”) comes in a little too swiftly and without the noisy chaos of The Breeders’ version and the doo-wop climax undermines the overall dark power of the track.
+And it’s fine; it’s pretty good, but it’s not one of their greatest.
+It starts off brooding and interesting.
+The startling imagery (“Like a lizard on a window pane”) sounds nearly as good voiced by Paul as it does by Kim, but the middle section (“I need a fix”/”Mother Superior”) comes in a little too swiftly and without the noisy chaos of The Breeders’ version.
+Worse still, the doo-wop climax undermines the overall dark power of the track.

 The Breeders’ version of Happiness Is A Warm Gun is the definitive one for me.
-Maybe because their version is less stylistically ambitious than the original so sounds more coherent.
-Maybe because singing about guns sounds more plausible in an American accent (singing about The National Trust, less so).
-Maybe because I heard this version first.
-Or maybe because I’ve never had to listen to The Continuing Story Of Bungalow Bill in order to get to it.
+Maybe it’s because their version is less stylistically ambitious than the original so sounds more coherent.
+Maybe it’s because singing about guns sounds more plausible in an American accent (singing about The National Trust, less so).
+Maybe it’s because I heard this version first.
+Or maybe it’s because with The Breeders’ version, unlike with the version on The White Album, I’ve never had to listen to The Continuing Story Of Bungalow Bill in order to get to it.